dfinson/apifi/README.md

 *Note:*
 The final argument in all four of the above method calls to `apiLogic(...)` is `null`.
 That is because no class type token for an `EmbeddedCollectionApiHooks<Post, User>` implementation has been specified.

+### Element Collections
+In the event of a collection of primitive / embedded types annotated with the `@ElementCollection` annotation, the [`@ElementCollectionApi(...)`](https://github.com/sanda-dev/apifi/blob/master/src/main/java/dev/sanda/apifi/annotations/ElementCollectionApi.java) annotation can be used to generate the following [`ElementCollectionEndpointType`](https://github.com/sanda-dev/apifi/blob/master/src/main/java/dev/sanda/apifi/generator/entity/ElementCollectionEndpointType.java) GraphQL endpoints:
+1. ADD_TO:
+*Overview:*
+	Adds a list of inputted values to a collection.
+	*Input:*
+	- `owner`: The instance containing the collection to be added to.
+Must include ID.
+	- `input`: The list of items to be added.

+	*Output:*
+	The newly added items.
+2. REMOVE__FROM
+*Overview:*
+	Remove a list of items from a collection.
+	*Input:*
+	- `owner`: The instance containing the collection to be removed from.
+Must include ID.
+	- `input`: The list of items to be removed.

+	*Output:*
+	The deleted items.
+3. PAGINATED__BATCH_
+*Overview and output:*
+	Get a paginated batch of items within the collection.
+	*Input:*
+	- `owner`: The instance containing the collection.
+Must include ID.
+	- `PageRequest`: See GET_PAGINATED_BATCH
+4. PAGINATED__FREE__TEXT_SEARCH
+*Overview and output:*
+	Get a paginated batch of items within the collection using free text search.
+	*Input:*
+	- `owner`: The instance containing the collection.
+Must include ID.
+	-  [`FreeTextSearchPageRequest`](https://github.com/sanda-dev/datafi/blob/master/src/main/java/dev/sanda/datafi/dto/FreeTextSearchPageRequest.java): See free text search section.

+### Element collection maps
+Given a field of type `Map<K, V>` which is annotated as an `@ElementCollection`, the [`@MapElementCollectionApi`](https://github.com/sanda-dev/apifi/blob/master/src/main/java/dev/sanda/apifi/annotations/MapElementCollectionApi.java) annotation can be utilized to generate the following [`MapElementCollectionEndpointType`](https://github.com/sanda-dev/apifi/blob/master/src/main/java/dev/sanda/apifi/generator/entity/MapElementCollectionEndpointType.java) endpoints:
+1. PUT_ALL
+*Overview:*
+	Adds a list of inputted key-value pairs to a map.
+	*Input:*
+	- `owner`: The instance containing the map to be added to.
+Must include ID.
+	- `input`: The list of key-value items to be added.

+	*Output:*
+	The newly added key-value items.
+2. REMOVE_ALL
+*Overview:*
+	Remove a list of key-value pairs from a map.
+	*Input:*
+	- `owner`: The instance containing the map to be removed from.
+Must include ID.
+	- `input`: The list of keys whos corresponding values are to be removed from the map.

+	*Output:*
+	The deleted key-value pairs.
+3. PAGINATED__BATCH__
+*Overview and output:*
+	Get a paginated batch of key-value pairs within the map.
+	*Input:*
+	- `owner`: The instance containing the map.
+Must include ID.
+	- [`PageRequest`](https://github.com/sanda-dev/datafi/blob/master/src/main/java/dev/sanda/datafi/dto/PageRequest.java): See GET_PAGINATED_BATCH.
+The only difference is that the return value is a page whos content field is a map.
+4. PAGINATED__FREE__TEXT__SEARCH
+*Overview and output:*
+	Get a paginated batch of items within the map using free text search **on the keys set** (and not the values set).
+	*Input:*
+	- `owner`: The instance containing the map.
+Must include ID.
+	-  [`FreeTextSearchPageRequest`](https://github.com/sanda-dev/datafi/blob/master/src/main/java/dev/sanda/datafi/dto/FreeTextSearchPageRequest.java): See free text search section.

 ### Spring security integration

 Annotation based security is especially well suited to GraphQL APIs given that they operate off of a single endpoint.
 Apifi supports full integration with spring security by leveraging the following 6 annotations: